Institute on Taxation and Economic Policy

 The Institute on Taxation and Economic Policy (ITEP) is a non-profit, left-leaning think tank that works on state and federal tax policy issues.
 ITEP was founded in 1980, and is a 501(c)(3) tax-exempt organization.
+The executive director of ITEP is Amy Hanauer.

 Credibility across political spectrum

-ITEP's quantitative analyses are utilized by observers from across the political spectrum and by analysts within government.
+ITEP's quantitative analyses are cited by media outlets and utilized by observers from across the political spectrum and by analysts within government.

 ITEP has been characterized as nonpartisan and left-leaning.

 They are associated with the liberal lobbying organization Citizens for Tax Justice.